mikro-orm/mikro-orm/docs/docs/defining-entities.md

   </TabItem>
 </Tabs>

-You can use `populate` parameter to load them.
+We can use `populate` parameter to load them.

 ```ts
 const b1 = await em.find(Book, 1); // this will omit the `text` property